ZackJorquera/petsc-rs/CONTRIBUTING.md

 Right now, this is all done in the `build.rs` for `petsc-sys`, but I think it would make more sense to move this to the `petsc-rs` side.
 The main reason this isn't in `petsc-rs` is that it would be a lot harder to get the `#define`s (or rust consts) needed to create the enums without just re-running bindgen a second time.
 So, for now, this is done in `petsc-sys`.
 In the end, I don't think this is that big of an issue as I don't see the distinction between the two crates as being that important.

-## Notable Issues

-### MPI Versions

-Currently, we are using the `rsmpi` from its GitHub repo and not from [crates.io](https://crates.io/).
-This is because the most recent version of `rsmpi` on [crates.io](https://crates.io/), currently [0.5.4](https://crates.io/crates/mpi/0.5.4), is more than 3 years old and is not compatible with newer versions of MPI.
-It also uses a lot of outdated dependencies that cause problems with the mostly up-to-date dependencies used by `petsc-rs`.

-It seems like the [0.6 release](https://github.com/rsmpi/rsmpi/issues/95) isn't that far away, at least in terms of work still needing to be done.
-The main problem is that I haven't seen any work done on `rsmpi` since march.
-It seems to be inactive for the time being.

-Also, to prevent having multiple versions of bindgen, we use the same version that [`mpi-sys` uses](https://github.com/rsmpi/rsmpi/blob/master/mpi-sys/Cargo.toml#L20), which is not the most recent version of bindgen but doesn't really limit the functionality that much.

-If we want to publish the `petsc-rs` crate on [crates.io](https://crates.io/), we will need to remove all of the `git = ""` dependencies, which is only a problem for MPI related crates.

-### Complex numbers and the FFI issue

-Right now, complex numbers are not available using the `main` branch.
-You have to use the `complex-scalars` branch.
-The reason for this is because [using complex numbers is not guaranteed to be safe across the FFI boundary](https://docs.rs/num-complex/0.4.0/num_complex/struct.Complex.html#representation-and-foreign-function-interface-compatibility).
-For it to be safe, the complex types could only be passed by pointer, which is not the case for PETSc.
-Note, `bindgen` creates its own complex type, different from the [`num-complex` `Complex` type](https://docs.rs/num-complex/0.4.0/num_complex/struct.Complex.html).
-However, I assume this still has the same FFI issues.
-There isn't much documentation on this on the bindgen side, this is [the main `bindgen` thread to read](https://github.com/rust-lang/rust-bindgen/issues/72), also look at [this rust rfc](https://github.com/rust-lang/rfcs/issues/793).

-This might not actually be that big of a problem, however.
-If you try to complex and run using complex numbers you will find that everything should work.
-This is because according to the C ABI for linux using AMD64 ([Intel MPX Linux AMD64 ABI Section 3.2.3](https://software.intel.com/content/dam/develop/external/us/en/documents/mpx-linux64-abi.pdf)) complex numbers using `float` or `double` are treated as if they were implements in a struct.
-This would mean that The rust ABI and the C ABI would align in this specific case.
-On different systems, this might not be the case.

-In general, this problem arises because C treats complex numbers as its own type separate from structs.
-This is not the case for rust, because rust does not have a standard complex number type, it only currently exists by creating a struct to represent its memory layout which would mean it can only have the calling convention of a struct.
-This means complex numbers can differ in calling convention and still be consistent in-memory layout.
-From what I can tell, PETSc uses the standard `_Complex` C type so this is could be a problem.

-In the same vein, [128-bit floats](https://github.com/rust-lang/rust-bindgen/issues/1549), could also cause problems in the future, but I haven't done any research on that.
-Although, since rust support for 128-bit floats is very lacking, I don't see this being something that we will add support to for `petsc-rs` any time soon.

 ## Design of `petsc-rs`

 ### Complex numbers